Snowdon Mountain Railway: First train

 The public opening was on Monday 6 April 1896.
 A train was run from Llanberis to the summit to check that no more boulders had come loose; it is thought the locomotive was No. 2 Enid.
-On its return to Llanberis, locomotive No. 1 Ladas departed with two carriages on the official first train.
+On its return to Llanberis, locomotive No. 1 L.A.D.A.S departed with two carriages on the official first train.
 Shortly afterwards, No. 2 Enid departed with a second public train.
 All went well on the ascent, except that mist and cloud was covering the top of the mountain and extending down to about the level of Clogwyn Station.

-At a little after noon, Ladas with the two carriages started back down the mountain.
+At a little after noon, L.A.D.A.S with the two carriages started back down the mountain.
 About 1/2 mile above Clogwyn, where the line runs on a shelf formed across a steep drop, the locomotive jumped off the rack rail, losing all braking force and accelerating down the track.
 At first it remained on the running rail and the driver tried to apply the handbrake, but with no effect.
 Realising that the train was out of control, the driver and his fireman jumped from the footplate.

-Ladas ran about 100 m after losing the rack rail before hitting a left-hand curve.
+L.A.D.A.S ran about 100 m after losing the rack rail before hitting a left-hand curve.
 Here it derailed and fell over the side of the mountain.
 The two carriages accelerated to a speed at which the automatic brakes were triggered (7–10 mph).
 These brakes brought both carriages to a stand safely.
-One of the passengers, Ellis Griffith Roberts of Llanberis, on seeing the driver and fireman jump from the locomotive did likewise.
+One of the passengers, Ellis Griffith Roberts of Llanberis, on seeing the driver and fireman jump from the locomotive, did likewise.
 Falling to the ground, he sustained a serious injury to his leg, which later had to be amputated, and he died.